 - and cooking at home more often.

-The goal of my blog and consulting service is to help and inspire you to eat well and cook more.
+The goal of my blog and counseling services is to help and inspire you to eat well and cook more.
 Whether you need help feeding picky eaters, ditching the diet mentality (hello food peace and freedom!), or just some inspiration to get in the kitchen, I am here to help!